-- 37.4 Shifting of trades to the error account of broker would not be treated as modification of client code, provided the trades in error account are subsequently liquidated in the market and not shifted to some other code. - 37.5 Further, brokers shall disclose the codes of accounts which are classified as 'error accounts' to the Stock Exchanges.
-Each broker should have a welldocumented error policy approved by the management of the broker.
-Stock Exchanges shall periodically review the trades flowing to the error accounts of the brokers. - 37.6 Waiver of Penalty - 37.6.1 Stock exchanges may waive penalty for a client code modification where stock broker is able to produce evidence to the satisfaction of the stock exchange to establish that the modification was on account of a genuine error. - 37.6.2 Not more than one such waiver per quarter may be given to a stock broker for modification in a client code.
-Explanation: If penalty wavier has been given with regard to a genuine client code modification from client code AB to client code BA, no more penalty waivers shall be allowed to the stock broker in the quarter for modifications related to client codes AB and BA. - 37.7 Proprietary trades shall not be allowed to be modified as client trade and vice versa - 37.8 Stock exchanges shall submit a report to SEBI every quarter regarding all such client code modifications where penalties have been waived. - 37.9 Stock exchanges shall undertake stringent disciplinary actions against stock brokers who undertake frequent client code modifications.
+38.6.
+Waiver of Penalty

+- 38.6.1.
+Stock exchanges may waive penalty for a client code modification where stock broker is able to produce evidence to the satisfaction of the stock exchange to establish that the modification was on account of a genuine error. - 38.6.2.
+Not more than one such waiver per quarter may be given to a stock broker for modification in a client code.
+Explanation: If penalty wavier has been given with regard to a genuine client code modification from client code AB to client code BA, no more penalty waivers shall be allowed to the stock broker in the quarter for modifications related to client codes AB and BA. - 38.7.
+Proprietary trades shall not be allowed to be modified as client trade and vice versa - 38.8.
+Stock exchanges shall submit a report to SEBI every quarter regarding all such client code modifications where penalties have been waived. - 38.9.
+Stock exchanges shall undertake stringent disciplinary actions against stock brokers who undertake frequent client code modifications.

-38. Margin Trading Facility
+39. Margin Trading Facility51

-38.1 Equity Shares and units of Equity Exchange Traded Funds (ETFs) that are classified as 'Group I security' shall be eligible for margin trading facility.
+39.1.
+Equity Shares and units of Equity Exchange Traded Funds (ETFs)52 that are classified as 'Group I security' shall be eligible for margin trading facility.
 Group I securities are liquid securities which are traded at least eighty percent of the days over the previous six months and impact cost for which over the previous six months is less than or equal to one percent.
 (For securities that have been listed for less than six months, the trading frequency and the impact cost shall be computed using the entire trading history of the scrip)

-38.2 Margin Requirement
+39.2.
+Margin Requirement

-38.2.1 In order to avail margin trading facility, initial margin required shall be as under:
+39.2.1.
+In order to avail margin trading facility, initial margin required shall be as under: